 The diagram (and it's titles, etc) do not count in your word count.
 You need to diagram the problem explained in the article.
 And also diagram your solution.
 Sometimes both the problem and the solution can be shown on one diagram.
 Sometimes not.
 Of course don’t include a diagram (or any theory at all) that doesn’t help you to explain the case.
 Include in your diagram as much information as you can.
 It will need to:

--Use a full title such as, “The Market for Apples in Singapore”
+-Use a full title such as, “The Market for Apples in Ontario”